The Comet Song

 "The Comet Song" is a song by Icelandic artist Björk, written by herself and long-time friend and collaborator Sjón as the title theme of the 2010 movie Moomins and the Comet Chase.
 The song is released as a charity single and all the benefits are donated to the victims of the 2010 Pakistan floods.

-Björk had previously declared to be a big fan of Moomins, and had worn clothes featuring characters from the series on several occasions.
+Björk had previously declared to be a big fan of the Moomins, and had worn clothes featuring the characters on several occasions.

 Background and composition

 News first broke of a Björk and Moomins collaboration on 16 November 2009.
 Sjón, Icelandic poet and frequent Björk collaborator, was confirmed to have co-written the song with her.

 On a 4 August 2010 appearance on BBC Radio 4 with Kristy Lang, Björk discussed her love of the Moomins, who were celebrating their 65th anniversary that year.
 "I read the books as a child, and then I read them for my children.
 I realized I like them just as much and they probably stand for something Nordic...
 I think there's something quite stark up there, there's a certain kind of simplicity.
 You could sort of speculate and say it's because there are fewer plants there and fewer animals and few buildings, so you kind of have fewer things.
 It's kind of more minimal.
 I've sometimes compared it to, like, Scandinavian furniture to Italian or something where Italian has hundreds of little details and curls and curves and decoration and I guess Scandinavian furniture isn't very decorated and kind of naked.
 So it's sort of, like, stark.
 It's funny and sad at the same time...
 I also just think the relationship to nature with me (that) Tove Jansson has.
 That's very important to me...
 What I also like is it's sort of more about the characters than their belongings, so it's sort of about timeless stuff...
 Everybody's allowed to be as eccentric as they are.
 And I think maybe when I was reading this for my kids when I'm grown up, I actually noticed some sort of anti-authority aspect in it... and there's no hierarchy between the characters.
 They're all equal.
 I like that a lot."